-In the darkness of 2am on Mackinac Island, a [Silent Crash] was signed into law...
+In 2am darkness, a [Silent Crash] was voted into Michigan law...

 The Legislation Causing Catastrophe